 Dharmendra, a historian and art curator, photographed the accidental discoveries.
-This was the beginning of the trio’s love for India’s traditional board games, which were once played by priests, kings and commoners alike.
+This was the beginning of the trio’s love for traditional Indian board games, which were once played by priests, kings and commoners alike.

 “After that whenever we visited any temple, we consciously hunted for game patterns etched on the flagstones.
 We found game patterns on old roadside travellers’ resting mantapas (halls), riverside ghats, old mansions, dharmashalas (rest houses), etc,” says R G Singh, Secretary of Ramsons Kala Pratishtana (RKP), a Mysuru-based not-for-profit art foundation working towards research, training, development and preservation of art and craft forms.